dziermanfelix/zierfx/AUTH_SETUP.md

 2. Try to access `/upload` (should redirect to login)
 3. Login with username `dust` and password `dust`
 4. You should be redirected back to `/upload`
-5. Navigate using the top navigation bar (Home, Library, Tour)
+5. Navigate using the top navigation bar (Home, Library, Live)

 ## Future Enhancements